UniMath/agda-unimath/src/ring-theory/convolution-sequences-semirings.lagda.md

     eq-htpy htpy-right-distributive-convolution-add-sequence-Semiring
 ```

-### The semiring of sequences in a semirings under convolution
+### The semiring of sequences in a semiring under convolution

 ```agda
 module _